japila-books/apache-spark-internals/docs/broadcast-variables/index.md

 b.destroy
 ```

-With DEBUG logging level enabled, you should see the following messages in the logs:
+With DEBUG logging level enabled, there should be the following messages printed out to the logs:

 ```text
 Removing broadcast 0